ms2data/ms2-quick-start/README.md

 <img src="READMEs/screenshots/vs-code-service-panel.png" alt="VS Code Service Panel" width="600"/>

-In the `ms2-quick-start` project, you can see you have access to a bq_demo connection.
-The connection is managed by the MS2 service and is not stored locally, but the MS2 VS code extension will discover it in your project and allow you to use it in your local models -- thus elimianting the need to store datbase credentials locally.
-The `ms2-quick-start` project has a single package `ms2-quick-start` and a single version has been publisher (0.0.0).
+In the `ms2-quick-start` project, you can see you have access to a "bq_demo" connection.
+The connection is managed by the MS2 service and is not stored locally, but the MS2 VS code extension will discover it in your project and allow you to use it in your local models -- thus eliminating the need to store datbase credentials locally.
+The `ms2-quick-start` project has a single package `ecommerce` and a single version has been publisher (0.0.0).

 You can read about organziations > projects > packages structures in the [MS2 Portal Getting Started Guide →](READMEs/portal.md)

 ### Generate Your Semantic Model

-1. In the file view, create a new file: `ecommerce.malloy` (files that end in `.malloy` are Malloy model files)
+1. In the file view within the `ecommerce` folder, create a new file: `ecommerce.malloy` (files that end in `.malloy` are Malloy model files)
 2. Open the Command Palette (`Cmd+Shift+P`) and run: **MS2: Suggest Semantic Model**
 3. When prompted, enter a high-level prompt.
 For example: _Build a model of ecommerce data that makes it easy to analyze sales trends across different dimensions._